 They are newer than other denominations and churches: Non-denominational churches are relatively young.
 Assemblies of God, even though it’s over 100 years old, is young compared to other traditional Protestant denominations like Lutheranism (500 years old), Presbyterianism (400 years old), and Methodist (300 years old).

 Why does youthfulness help?
 Older Protestant traditions have centuries of traditions that can be challenging for new people to embrace.
-When a denominational embedded into a culture (e.g. Lutheranism and Germany or Methodism and England), it was easier to trace one’s family roots in that tradition and see one’s culture in it as well.
+When a denomination is embedded into a culture (e.g., Lutheranism and Germany or Methodism and England), it is easier to trace one’s family roots in that tradition and see one’s culture in it as well.